 After failing to find a bank that would cover multiple currencies, Storonsky and Vladyslav Yatsenko (co-founder and CTO) left their jobs at Credit Suisse to solve this issue.
 They started working on Revolut in Canary Wharf’s Level39 tech incubator, a hub for fintech startups.

 Like Monzo and Starling, Revolut earns most of its revenue through a process called interchange, in which it takes 0.2 percent of each transaction fee.
-For the first few years, this did not translate to much, but as Revolut has added more users (12 million in 2020) the 0.2 percent fees have started to add up.
+For the first few years, this did not translate to much, but as Revolut has added more users the fees have started to add up.

-Unlike Monzo and Starling, Revolut is far more Euro-centric.
+In comparison to the two UK challenger banks, Revolut is far more Euro-centric.
 It works in all EU and European Economic Area countries.
-It also works with countries that have trade and data transfer agreements with the EU, such as Canada, Japan and Australia.
-It also recently launched in the United States.
+It also works with countries that have trade and data transfer agreements with the EU, such as Canada, Japan and Australia, and launched in the United States in 2020.

 Revolut runs its banking system through Lithuania, which approved its European Banking license in 2018.
-The company had originally applied for a UK banking license, but due to a controversial report in 2019 that Revolut disabled a system to automatically halt sanctioned transactions, the UK government postponed the decision indefinitely.
+The company had originally applied for a UK banking license, but due to a controversial report in 2019 that suggested Revolut disabled a sanctioned transactions system, the UK government postponed the decision indefinitely.

 Alongside the small commission it takes from debit-cards, it also offers two premium tiers:

 - Premium: unlimited foreign exchange, double free ATM withdrawals abroad and travel insurance.

 - Metal: all premium features plus one percent cashback with any currency (including crypto), quadruple free ATM withdrawals abroad, cashback and discounts.